wjtje/Trackless-sever/README.md

 ### Then why did you create this?

-This project is use to learn how to create a server (and client) application with a simple database.
+This project is used to learn how to create a server (and client) application with a simple database.
 And how to comunicate between them.
 There are probably projects that do all these things better than this one.
 But thats not the point.

 ### Should I even use this project?